 The West London Genomic Medicine Centre (WLGMC)

-The West London Genomic Medicine Centre (WLGMC) is led by Imperial College Healthcare NHS Trust in partnership with our local delivery partners, Chelsea and Westminster NHS Foundation Trust, Royal Marsden Hospital NHS Foundation Trust and Royal Brompton and Harefield NHS Foundation Trust.
+The West London Genomic Medicine Centre (WLGMC) was led by Imperial College Healthcare NHS Trust in partnership with their local delivery partners, Chelsea and Westminster NHS Foundation Trust, Royal Marsden Hospital NHS Foundation Trust and Royal Brompton and Harefield NHS Foundation Trust.

 The WLGMC was established in 2015 as one of thirteen Genomic Medicine Centres designated by NHS England to support the Government’s national 100,000 Genomes Project.

 The purpose of the 100,000 Genomes Project was to recruit patients with cancer or a rare disease and to harness Whole Genome Sequencing (WGS) technology with the aim of improving patient care and making the UK a world leader in genomic medicine.